Completely determined Borel sets and measurability: Introduction

 In \cite{ADMSW}, a model was constructed in which a Baire approximation to a given completely determined Borel set $B$ was obtained without $\ATR$ by polling $\Sigma^1_1(B)$-generics about their membership in $B$.
 We do essentially the same to construct a proof of measurability of a given completely determined set $B$, but using $\Pi^1_1(B)$-randoms.
 The result of this polling is exactly an element $f \in L^1(2^\omega)$, so no translation is required to obtain a code for a measurable set as defined in \cite[Chapter X]{sosa}.
 The main results of this paper are as follows.

-\begin{theorem} The principle $\CDM$ is strictly weaker than $\ATR$.
-Every $\omega$-model $\mathcal M$ of $\CDM$ is closed under hyperarithmetic reduction, and for every $Z \in \mathcal M$, there is some $R \in \mathcal M$ that is $\Delta^1_1(Z)$-random. \end{theorem}
+\begin{theorem} The principle $\WWKL+\CDM$ is strictly weaker than $\ATR$.
+Every $\omega$-model $\mathcal M$ of $\WWKL+\CDM$ is closed under hyperarithmetic reduction, and for every $Z \in \mathcal M$, there is some $R \in \mathcal M$ that is $\Delta^1_1(Z)$-random. \end{theorem}

+The related topic of measure-theoretic regularity (abbreviated MTR) was investigated by Simpson in \cite{Simpson2009}.
+By definition, an $\omega$-model $\mathcal M$ is an MTR-model if every set that is effectively Borel in a parameter $X$ from $\mathcal M$ contains a $\Sigma^0_2(Y)$ subset of the same measure, for some $Y \in \mathcal M$.
+The above theorem implies that every $\omega$-model of $\WWKL+\CDM$ is an MTR-model, because to be an MTR-model it suffices to be closed under hyperarithmetic reduction.
+However, there are MTR-models which satisfy, for example, $\WWKL$ but not $\WKL$ (\cite[Theorem 7.4]{Simpson2009}).
+So being an MTR-model is a strictly weaker notion than being an $\omega$-model of $\WWKL +\CDM$.

-These results were first presented by the author at the Institute for Mathematical Sciences workshop Higher Recursion Theory and Set Theory, using a version of Proposition \ref{joinACA} to quickly move the base theory to $\ACA$, and using an ad hoc notion of a ``function measuring a set'' which was later found to essentially coincide with the notion of a measurable characteristic function previously proposed by Simpson and several of his students.
+These results were first presented by the author at the Institute for Mathematical Sciences workshop Higher Recursion Theory and Set Theory in 2019, using a version of Proposition \ref{joinACA} to quickly move the base theory to $\ACA$, and using an ad hoc notion of a ``function measuring a set'' which was later found to essentially coincide with the notion of a measurable characteristic function previously proposed by Simpson and several of his collaborators.
 The author would like to thank Steve Simpson for his suggestion to lower the base theory and for bringing that connection to light.
+Thanks go also to the anonymous referee who provided further helpful suggestions.
 Finally, the author would like to thank Ted Slaman, her PhD advisor, for his support and mentorship, his good humor and sound principles, and his excellent body of research which this volume celebrates.